 6. Don’t Over-Obsess

 "Most importantly, while you should be aware of modifiable triggers, try to not get overwhelmed by them," Dr. Klenofsky says.
+In other words: Don't stress, because stress can trigger a migraine or make it worse.
 "We can't let the triggers control us, but we can modify our lifestyle with healthy routines."

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.